Siguiriyas: Cante and structure

 This structure is not always strictly adhered to and in practice siguiriyas can be sung in many different syllable counts.
 This is due to the emotional intensity of siguiriyas where feeling can prevail over form.
 For this reason, it is not uncommon to find siguiriyas with other metrics, such as 7-7-11-7 and 8-5-11-6.
 A less widespread form is the 6-11-6 structure, in which the first verse rhymes with the third, and the second is usually repeated when singing.

-There are different kinds of Siguiriyas associated with the style of a particular singer, each presenting its stylistic variants more or less marked by the personality of the interpreter.
+There are different kinds of siguiriyas associated with the style of a particular singer, each presenting its stylistic variants more or less marked by the personality of the interpreter.
 For example, in Cádiz the cante por siguiriya from El Planeta is simple and lacks ornamentation; in Triana, that of Frasco el Colorao is very ornate.

-In a majority of Siguiriyas “Ay” is typically sung to introduce and emphasize the letras and is sung as a melisma across many syllables.
+In a majority of siguiriyas “Ay” is typically sung to introduce and emphasize the lyrics and is sung as a melisma across many syllables.